varshith-Git/valori/README.md

 ## Features

 - **🚀 High Performance**: Optimized for speed with multiple indexing algorithms
-- **📄 Document Parsing**: Support for PDF, Office, text, and advanced parsing with Docling/LlamaParse
+- **📄 Document Parsing**: Support for PDF, Office, text, and advanced parsing with Docling
 - **🔄 Processing Pipeline**: Complete document processing with cleaning, chunking, and embedding
 - **💾 Multiple Storage Backends**: Memory, disk, and hybrid storage options
 - **🔍 Advanced Indexing**: Flat, HNSW, and IVF indices for different use cases